thundergolfer/thundergolfer.github.io/collections/_posts/2025-05-03-private-evals.md

 Automated evals for coding should be obvious to any programmer.
 You write a prompt, you write a test.
 The LLM reads the prompt, it expels some code, and you run the test.

-There’s two interesting bit though.
+There’s two interesting bits though.
 First, you should sandbox the code execution.
 Second, how do you automate evaluation of code which produces *visual* output.

 Sandboxed code execution I’ll take up down below.
 For visual evaluation, [Nicholas Carlini](https://github.com/carlini/yet-another-applied-llm-benchmark) has a great example of using visual LLMs as judges: